AndrewKishino/issues-viewer-react/README.md

 ## To use

 The server implementation serves static files from `public/` and handles requests to `/api/comments` to fetch or add data.
-Start a server with one of the following:
+Start a server with the following:

-### Node

 ```sh
 npm install